Home ยป Clay Art Projects ยป How To Build A Clay Fish Sculpture For Kids

 Why does the clay fish body have to be hollow?

 It is essential to teach kids about how a kiln works.
-I like to explain that if you just put a big chunk of clay in the kiln then it will explode.
-They obviously are fascinated by this.
+You want to explain that if you just put a big chunk of clay in the kiln, it will explode.
+Kids are fascinated by this.
 This visualization allows them to understand that they have to have a hollow shape for the body and that their fish details cannot be too thick.

-Before the actual clay building begins, you will want students to create a sketch of the fish they want to create.
+ART TEACHER TIP – We always recommend children draw at least three different sketches before committing to the final design.
 To help with this, look at examples of real fish and ask students to observe the details that make up a fish.

-I always tell kids that artist make multiple sketches because their first idea is not always their best idea.
-And if your first idea is the best, you will know it after you have drawn the others.
+I always tell kids that artists make multiple sketches because their first idea is not always their best idea.
+And if your first idea is the best, you will know it after drawing the others.

 • Pass out large gallon-sized bags and label them with the child’s name and class (if doing this with a large group)